 - Your sleep schedule is the same on the weekends.

 - You maintain your weight and see results from your workout.

 - Your skin and eyes are clear and glowing

 - You don’t experience cravings, especially during the evening.

 Although you really don’t need a tracker to tell you if you get enough sleep or not (as you can see), the Sleep Cycle app can also help you figure out the cause and what you can change or maintain to sleep better – it correlates the way you sleep with your habits, activities and other external factors to determine the good and bad influences on your sleep.

 In the search for quantity, don’t forget quality

 Quantity is also affected by quality.
 10 hours of poor sleep is not necessarily as healthy as 7 hours of good sleep.
 That’s why it’s important to ensure that all the factors for getting a good night’s sleep such as room temperature, lighting, pre-bedtime routines and eating habits have been considered.
-And last but not least, it’s also worth considering the magical effect of taking a power nap can have on our sleeping routines too.
+And last but not least, it’s also worth considering the magical effect a power nap can have on our overall sleep.

 Is 7 hours of sleep enough for a healthy adult?